ewan-klein/dataliteracy/data_literacy_bos.md

 ## Summary

-This course resembles Informatics Literacy in a couple of respects:

-* It is a 20 pt Level 7 course;
-* it is generalist in approach, and will be offered as an outside course to other programmes.
+This course resembles Informatics Literacy in a couple of respects: it is a 20 pt Level 7 course; it is generalist in approach, and will be offered as an outside course to other programmes.

 In addition, the course contributes to the following initiatives: